savantcare/healthbrain-deprecated/README.md

 ### B. Developer benefits

-1. On server side interaction with the DB should happen through a ORM like sequlize.
+1. On server side interaction with the DB should happen through a ORM like [sequelize](https://sequelize.org/).

     1A.
 So standard queries are already written.

     1B.
-DB migrations can happen. [file:///node-server/models/recommendation.model.js]
+DB migrations can happen. [file://./node-server/models/recommendation.model.js]

 2. Maintian state on the client.
 When recommendation card state changes the rec panel changes its view automatically.
 In the current angular app the recommendation panel was listening on socket to update its view.